-For placement testing appointments, stop by Academic Advising, first floor, Building B or call 708-656-8000 Extension 2250.
+For placement testing appointments, stop by the One Stop Center, first floor Building B or call (708)-656-8000 Extension 2484

 Placement testing for adult education classes is handled by the adult education department.
 For more information, call Extension 2373 or 2374.